Corona, California, United States of America: What to pack, what to wear, and when to go [2023]

 Voltage adapter

-A plug adapter that supports outlet types A and B. Be sure to find the right kind.
-A lot of adapters on sale are just plugs and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types A and B. It's important that you choose the right kind.
+Most adapters available online are just plug changers and expect your devices to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be sufficient for most locations.

 Power bank for devices